-Whether it’s because of sentimentality, worrying that we might need it again, or just out of pure laziness, most of us hold on to things that we never use.
+Whether it’s because of sentimentality, worrying you might need something again, or just pure habit, many of us hold on to things we rarely use.

-But what do we mean by stuff?
-How do you know what to get rid of in each room and how do you do it efficiently?
+But what exactly counts as clutter?
+How do you decide what to get rid of in each room, and how do you do it efficiently without feeling overwhelmed?

 How to Get Rid of Household Clutter